mediadepot/docs/NEW_DRIVE.md

 - For your new disks, format them with ext4
   - `mkfs.ext4 -L drive# -j /dev/sdX` - replace `drive#` and `sdX` with drive number and device id respectively.
   - When prompted, proceed to format the entire device using 'y'
+- Tell the kernel to re-read the partition table
+  - `sfdisk -R`

 ## Mount the disk on startup
 - Identify the hard drive to mount and copy the UUID from the output that corresponds to the hard drive (i.e. sdb)